microbiomedata/nmdc-schema/src/docs/v10-vs-v11-retrospective.md

 ## Conventions:

-- `this back-ticked font` is used to indicate the verbatim names of elements from the schema and variables, functions, etc. in code
+- `this monospaced code font` is used to indicate the verbatim names of elements from the schema and variables, functions, etc. in code
-- Things that appear in the back-ticked font and use `UpperCamelCase` are schema classes unless otherwise noted.
+- Things that appear in the monospaced code font and use `UpperCamelCase` are schema classes unless otherwise noted.
-- Things that appear in the back-ticked font and use `lower_snake_case` are schema slots unless otherwise noted.
+- Things that appear in the monospaced code font and use `lower_snake_case` are schema slots unless otherwise noted.
 - Other LinkML schema [naming conventions](https://linkml.io/linkml/schemas/linter.html#standard-naming) are not discussed here.
-- A dotted notation in the back-ticked font, with elements in UpperCamelCase, like `Vehicle.MotorVehicle.PassengerCar` indicates a class hierarchy. `PassengerCar is_a MotorVehicle` and `MotorVehicle is_a Vehicle`.
+- A dotted notation in the monospaced code font, with elements in UpperCamelCase, like `Vehicle.MotorVehicle.PassengerCar` indicates a class hierarchy. `PassengerCar is_a MotorVehicle` and `MotorVehicle is_a Vehicle`.

 ## Refactoring of Classes